shadowshot-x/micro-product-go/README.md

 ## Using JSON Encoder :-
 Sometimes it is better to use Encoder than json.Marshal as we dont have to use additional buffer.
 This will matter when there are a lot of concurrent go routines being processed.
 It is also a bit faster.

-## Using Middleware :-
+## Validation of Data is very Important :-
-It ensures Connectivity between 2 or more types applications or components
+Middleware ensures Connectivity between 2 or more types applications or components.
+You can write your validation code in middleware to make sure data is validated and then only goes to your handlers